nicobenz/GameStudies-ActionRequests/README.md

   - [x] [MKIceAndFire](https://www.youtube.com/@MKIceAndFire) and
   - [x] [Shirrako](https://www.youtube.com/@Shirrako)
 - [ ] combine playthroughs that consist of multiple parts
-- [ ] transcribe files using OpenAI's Whisper (takes about 10% of audio files time in base model)
+- [ ] transcribe files using OpenAI's Whisper
 - [ ] compare model performance to find model with best trade-offs:
   - [ ] select all games that have a transcript on [Game Scripts Wiki](https://game-scripts-wiki.blogspot.com/)
   - [ ] create Whisper transcripts of these games audios for each Whisper model
-  - [ ] preprocess and vectorize texts and use cosine similarity to compare, accounting for changes in text order for non-linear games
+  - [ ] preprocess and vectorize texts
-  - [ ] choose highest performing model that still has reasonable processing time
+  - [ ] choose highest performing model
 - [ ] merge transcripts that were covered in more than one channel?
 - [ ] genre-tag transcripts (using Steam user-generated tags?)
 #### Objective approach